Miss Show Business

 Miss Show Business is a studio album by Judy Garland.
 It was released on September 26, 1955, by Capitol Records.
 The album's arrangements were crafted by Hal Mooney and Roger Edens, with Jack Cathcart serving as the conductor.
 The cover photography was handled by Sanford Roth.
-The album peaked at #5 on the Billboard 200.

 Billboard praised the album, highlighting its selection of iconic songs associated with Miss Garland, including some from her renowned New York Palace Theater performance.
 The review emphasized the album's early success, noting its strong sales potential and urging retailers who missed the initial release to restock it promptly.
+The album peaked at #5 on the Billboard 200.